What’s behind the rise in the popularity of astrology?

 Of course, the information our horoscopes proffer is not steadfast in its accuracy by any means, but astrology does give some sense of control over our lives.
 When uncertainty causes us to feel out of control, people fall into two camps.
-In the first camp are those of us who have an ‘internal locus of control’, who believe that ultimately, we are responsible for the events in our life.
-And the second camp have an ‘external locus of control’, believing that external factors are responsible for the outcomes in our lives, such as, say, the powers of astrology, the universe or religion.
-Statistically women are more likely to sit in this second camp, believing that their life is guided by fate, luck or destiny***, and this correlates with research showing that more women believe in astrology than men****.
+In the first camp are those of us who have an ‘internal locus of control', who believe that ultimately, we are responsible for the events in our life.
+And the second camp has an ‘external locus of control', believing that external factors are responsible for the outcomes in our lives, such as, say, the powers of astrology, the universe or religion.
+Statistically, women are more likely to sit in this second camp, believing that their life is guided by fate, luck or destiny***, and this correlates with research showing that more women believe in astrology than men****.
 So, for those of us who believe that forces greater than ourselves guide our lives, astrology is one place which could provide answers, direction and meaning.

 While it's difficult to know exactly how many of us actually believe in astrology, evidence shows that over 90% of adults know their zodiac sign, and ultimately, as we try to counterbalance the outside world's uncertainty with a greater understanding of our own inner world, astrology seems like as healthy a place as any to begin to place our awareness and reflect on who we are and what we need.